JeffVenancius/BeLL-programing-language/README.md

    is not reserved, the project reserve the possibility that it could one day be.
 - gene is the keyword for variable.
 - GENE is the keyword for const (think of it as a dominant gene, thus, uppercase).
+- There's no single line comments.
+- That was a comment, by the way.
 ;;

 gene str\\_foo: "text"